edannenberg/kubler/README.md

 What's different?

-* Images do not contain emerge or compiler chain = much smaller image size
+* Images do not contain portage or compiler chain = much smaller image size
-* Uses [s6][] instead of openrc as supervisor (smaller footprint and proper docker SIGTERM handling)
+* [s6][] instead of openrc as supervisor (smaller footprint and proper docker SIGTERM handling)
+* No syslog daemon in favor of centralized approaches
 * Added a few convenience flags to build.sh, use -h to display further details

 How much do i save?

-* Quite a bit, the nginx-php image clocks in at ~110MB, compared to >1GB for a full gentoo version or ~350MB for a similiar ubuntu version
+* Quite a bit, the nginx image for example clocks in at ~63MB, compared to >1GB for a full gentoo version or ~300MB for a similiar ubuntu version

 How does it work?